Last Updated on: 19th November 2023, 12:45 pm

 - Thyroid hormone production.

-Parrots only need trace amounts of zinc, which assists with insulin production and vitamin A absorption.
+Parrots only need trace amounts of zinc.
+This assists with insulin production and vitamin A absorption.

 Parrots need copper for heme synthesis and the creation of healthy blood vessels, connective tissues, and bones.
 Parrots store copper in their bones.